Billison/Drawing-Board/README.md

 function clearDrawing(){
   print("Cleared drawing board.");
-  for(let i = 0; i < paint.length; i++){
+  // For each Paint they will be removed. for(let i = 0; i < paint.length; i++){
     paint[i].remove();
   }
 }

 function resetPressed(){
-  let distance = dist(570, 570, mouseX, mouseY);
+  // Dist returns a double of how far a point is from another point. let distance = dist(570, 570, mouseX, mouseY);
+  // If the distance is less than or equal to 20 return true else false.
     if(distance <= 20){
        return true;
     } else {